epics-docs/epics-docs/overview/EPICS_Intro.rst

 The basic attributes of EPICS are:

--  Tool Based: EPICS provides a set of interacting tools and components for creating a control system.
+-  **Tool Based**: EPICS provides a set of interacting tools and components for creating a control system.
 This minimizes the need for customer-specific coding and helps ensure uniform operator interfaces.

--  Distributed: An arbitrary number of IOCs and CWSs can be supported.
+-  **Distributed**: An arbitrary number of IOCs and CWSs can be supported.
    As long as the network is not saturated, there is not a single bottleneck.
 If a single IOC becomes saturated, its functions can be spread over several IOCs.
 Rather than running all applications on a single CWS host, the applications can be spread over many CWSs.

--  Event Driven: The EPICS software components are all designed to be event driven to the maximum extent possible.
+-  **Event Driven**: The EPICS software components are all designed to be event driven to the maximum extent possible.
 For example, an EPICS client may, instead of having to query IOCs for changes, request to be notified of a change.
 This design leads to efficient use of resources, as well as quick response times.

--  High Performance: An IOC can process tens of thousands of data items (“database records”, see below) per second.
+-  **High Performance**: An IOC can process tens of thousands of data items (“database records”, see below) per second.
 Clients and servers can handle systems with millions of process variables, with minimized network overhead.

--  Scalable: As a distributed system, EPICS can scale from systems with a single IOC and a few clients to large installations with hundreds of IOCs and millions of I/O channels and process variables.
+-  **Scalable**: As a distributed system, EPICS can scale from systems with a single IOC and a few clients to large installations with hundreds of IOCs and millions of I/O channels and process variables.

--  Robust: failure of a single components does not bring the whole system down.
+-  **Robust**: failure of a single components does not bring the whole system down.
 Components (IOCs, clients) can be added to and removed from the system without having to stop operation of the control system.
 The components can withstand intermittent failures of the interconnecting network and recover automatically when the network recovers from failure.

--  Process-variable based: In contrast to some other control system packages, EPICS does not model control system (I/O) devices as objects (as in object-oriented programming) but rather as data entities that describe a single aspect of the process or device under
+-  **Process-variable based**: In contrast to some other control system packages, EPICS does not model control system (I/O) devices as objects (as in object-oriented programming) but rather as data entities that describe a single aspect of the process or device under